Train Red Review (FYER, PLUS)

 Train.Red vs Moxy in an easy aerobic Ramp

 Observing the graph, it’s apparent that as the ramp progresses, my SmO2/TSI levels start to plateau after around 18 minutes.
-This stabilization point may signify a sustainable level where oxygen utilization and demand reach a balanced state
+This stabilisation point may signify a sustainable level where oxygen utilisation and demand reach a balanced state.

 You might now be wondering why the Moxy and Train.Red values are completely different despite seeming to follow a similar pattern.